felttl/mobile-dev-multiproj-2/README.md

 # dev-mobile-multiproj
-a new repo for mobile apple development
+My new repo for mobile apple development
+(all of my projects)